Alelopez383/Basics_GitHub_Pages/README.md

 # Basics_GitHub_Pages
 Building a basic template for deploying a static website using GitHub Pages.

+### Note: All the files that Im using comes from my Final Proyect for the "Data Analytics and visualization" Bootcamp of Tec de Monterrey.
+The Final Proyect "Presidential Elections in the US (2000-2020): the ideology behind the citizen vote" was built by the ElectionTeam2022.

 # Steps

 * Create a new repository on GitHub: